Branded video content has become a must-have for business growth.

 - Packaging/box up – a short video that follows an order from purchase to post

-Not only does this help people relate to your business, it encourages them to buy in.
+Not only does this help people relate to your business, but it also encourages them to buy in.
 On average, 66% of people say they have an emotional connection with a brand, according to Consumer Thermometer.

 This type of branded content resonates with people on an emotional level, which helps forge stronger bonds with your audiences.